ydotwang/HackSoccer/README.md

 Coaches and staff can leverage this dashboard to gain deeper insights into their team's performance.
 By visualizing trends and comparing with other teams, coaching staff can make data-backed decisions that guide training sessions, game strategies, and player development.

 ## Project Walkthrough
+## Step 1: Data Exploration and Machine Learning
+### Objective
+Predict match outcomes and evaluate the impact of key features on team performance, later implemented in the dashboard.

+### Key Activities
+1. **Logistic Regression for Outcome Prediction**
+   - Built a logistic regression model to predict match results (win, lose, or draw).
+   - Conducted sensitivity analysis to determine the effect of features such as shots, passing accuracy, and defensive stats on win rate.

+2. **Model Training and Evaluation**
+   - Utilized **scikit-learn** for preprocessing, including feature scaling and train-test splitting.
+   - Evaluated model performance using the following metrics:
+     - **Accuracy**
+     - **Precision**
+     - **Recall**
+     - **F1-Score**
+     - **ROC-AUC**

+3. **Data Visualization**
+   - Developed interactive visualizations with **Plotly** to interpret data trends and model performance:
+     - **Confusion Matrix**: Visualized model predictions.
+     - **Feature Importance Plot**: Highlighted key variables affecting predictions.
+     - **Correlation Heatmap**: Examined relationships between features.

+4. **Dynamic Analysis**
+   - Integrated filters to analyze match data for specific teams or seasons.
+   - Provided insights on performance metrics such as shots, defensive stats, and passing accuracy.

+---

+## Step 2: Interactive Dashboard Development
 We developed an interactive dashboard for the **Northwestern Men's Soccer** coaching staff to customize teams and seasons for a more in-depth analysis of team performance.
 Hosted on **Streamlit**, the dashboard features three main sections:

 1. **Team Analysis**